EthanSiapno/Luck-Bot/README.md

 * Roulette
 * Blackjack

-Users / players will gamble an amount to play against the bot.
-Each user will be given a starting currency.

 ### Non-Games
 * Lottery Number Picker (applies to Pennsylvania Powerball and Mega Millions)
 * Russian Roulette